michaelfedell/linux_essentials/git.md

 ## What if I?

-> Have made a ton of changes since my last commit...
+Have made a ton of changes since my last commit...

-add/commit changes incrementally
+> add/commit changes incrementally

+Can't pull because I've made changes...

+> stash/commit first!

-> Can't push because someone else has made changes...
+Can't push because someone else has made changes...

-stash/commit, pull (merge/rebase), push
+> stash/commit first, then pull (merge/rebase), then push

-> Can't pull because I've made changes...

-stash

-> Can't find the changes I was working on...
+Can't find the changes I was working on...

-check your stash, check your current branch, etc.
+> check your stash, check your current branch, etc.

-> Need to "go back in time"...
+Need to "go back in time"...

-git checkout <some commit>
+> git checkout <some commit>; warning: this will "detach" you from the current, what you do from here is up to you

-> Mess up some file and need to reset it
+Mess up some file and need to reset it

-git checkout -- <some file>
+> git checkout -- <some file>; warning: this will discard your current changes and restore file to it's last committed state

-> Forgot to add a file to my last commit
+Forgot to add a file to my last commit

-git commit --amend --no-edit (`oops`)
+> git commit --amend --no-edit (I use `oops` for this); warning: this modifies history and should not be done to commits already pushed to remote

-> Accidentally committed something secret (api key, passwords, etc...)
+Accidentally committed something secret (api key, passwords, etc...)

-It's in history forever...
+> It's in history forever...
-Expire the secret, purge from history (bfg)
+> Expire the secret (at least), if it doesn't matter, you could delete the remote repository and create a new repository with all the content but none of the history (`rm -rf ./.git; git init`), or if you need to keep the history, you can purge your secrets with a tool called bfg; if you need to do this, you probably need to pull up a much more complete guid,

-> Committed something that shouldn't be in git (not sensitive)
+Committed something that shouldn't be in git (not sensitive)

-git reset <some file> or git remove --cached
+> git reset <some file> or git remove --cached

-> Have made a ton of commits on my branch that I don't want to show up in main branch
+Have made a ton of commits on my branch that I don't want to show up in main branch

-git rebase --interactive
+> git rebase --interactive

+Or, just check out this great blog on [How to undo (almost) anything with Git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/).

 ## More Resources